nsidc/earthaccess/paper/paper.md

   download, or cloud access -- the areas where researchers face many workflow difficulties.

-- **harmony-py** [@harmony_py] is NASA's client for the Harmony data transformation service, which provides, e.g., server-side subsetting, reformatting, and reprojection.
+- **harmony-py** [@harmony_py] is NASA's client for the Harmony data transformation service, which provides, for example, server-side subsetting, reformatting, and reprojection services.
   It addresses a complementary use case; `earthaccess` focuses on direct data access and client-side analysis.